 The University of Western Australia is privileged to offer a unique and beautiful setting.
 Its grounds and many of its buildings are listed on the national heritage register.
 In welcoming you onto the campus we require you to respect our built and natural environment and to cooperate with other visitors, staff and students.

-1) Your Photography Ticket
+1) Your Photography Permit

-c) Photography Tickets are only valid for the date selected.
+c) Photography Permits are only valid for the date selected.
 Please note that the time (12.01am or 5.30pm) on the permit is a default time.
 You are welcome to come on campus at any time on the date of your permit on weekends, and from 5.30pm onwards on weekdays (NB: Weekdays during semester breaks are exceptions whereby you are also welcome on the campus at any time on the date of your permit.
 Please see the 2020 Academic Year Calendar here).

-d) Photography Tickets are non-refundable.
+d) Photography Permits are non-refundable.

 2) Your Photography Session